For subscribers only

 Subscribe now to read this post and also gain access to Jom’s full library of content.

-Subscribe now Already have a paid account?
-Sign inIn Colombia’s war-torn Caribbean coast, a Singaporean engages in the delicate yet fulfilling work of peacebuilding—which, she argues, is about more than eliminating physical violence, but creating the conditions to reduce inequity and injustice, thus promoting human flourishing and dignity.
+In Colombia's Caribbean coast, which has been affected by repeated cycles of violence, a Singaporean engages in the delicate yet fulfilling work of peacebuilding—which, she argues, is about more than eliminating physical violence.

 Singaporeans have felt powerless during Israel’s war on Gaza, but Dr Ang Swee Chai, back only for the third time in 47 years, has never felt more hopeful for change.